Melrose Avenue

-Melrose Avenue is a shopping, dining and entertainment destination in Los Angeles that starts at Santa Monica Boulevard, at the border between Beverly Hills and West Hollywood.
-It ends at Lucile Avenue in Silver Lake.
-Melrose runs north of Beverly Boulevard and south of Santa Monica Boulevard.
+Melrose Avenue (sometimes referred to simply as "Melrose") is a shopping, dining and entertainment destination in Los Angeles, California, starting at Santa Monica Boulevard at the border between Beverly Hills and West Hollywood, and ending at Lucile Avenue in Silver Lake.
+To the south of Melrose Avenue is Beverly Boulevard and to the north is Santa Monica Boulevard.
 Paved in 1909, Melrose Avenue's namesake comes from the Massachusetts town of the same name.

-Its most famous section, known as the Melrose District, is the West End through West Hollywood and Hollywood.

-At the corner of Fairfax and Melrose is Fairfax High School, which marks the start of the Fairfax District.
+Its most famous section, known as the Melrose District, is the West End through West Hollywood and the Fairfax District.
+At the corner of Fairfax and Melrose is Fairfax High School, home of the Melrose Trading Post swap meet.
 One of the most famous landmarks located on Melrose Avenue is Paramount Pictures.
 Metro Local line 10 operates on Melrose Avenue.
+Cosmo Lombino, a New York-born designer known as the "Queen of Melrose", owns three boutiques located on Melrose Avenue.
+Actress Julie Newmar, as a real estate investor in the 1970s, is considered to have been a significant contributor to the areas development.

 History

-A petition signed by voters in the Melrose addition was presented to the city council of Los Angeles in February 1922 requesting annexation to the city.
+A petition signed by voters in the Melrose addition was presented to the city council of Los Angeles in February 1922, requesting annexation to the city.
 The Melrose Annexation was effective June 16, 1922.
-The area was 0.67 square miles, generally along Melrose Avenue, from Sweetzer Avenue on the west to June Street on the east.
+The area was 0.67 square miles, generally along Melrose Avenue, from Sweetzer Avenue to the west, east to June Street.

 Melrose District

 The eastern end of the district, which runs from Fairfax to Highland Avenue, became a popular underground and new wave shopping area in the early 1980s and a centerpoint for the new wave and punk subcultures.
-The avenue has appeared in various films and television shows, including Entourage, LA Ink, Melrose Place and the "Jaywalking" segments of The Tonight Show with Jay Leno.
+The avenue has appeared in various films and television shows, including Entourage, LA Ink, Melrose Place and the "Jaywalking" public interaction segments of The Tonight Show with Jay Leno.

 Many stores and businesses have made their homes in the district, including Retail Slut and a large outdoor flea market called the Melrose Trading Post.
 At the corner of Highland and Melrose is what has been described by the Los Angeles Times as the "boss of LA's Italian dining scene", Osteria Mozza, which marks the eastern end of the Fairfax District.
 Much of the area is managed by the Melrose Avenue Business Improvement District.

 Melrose Heights

-The Western End, popularly referred to as Melrose Heights, runs from La Cienega Blvd. to Fairfax Avenue and features a variety of upscale restaurants, salons such as Elixir (teahouse), The Bodhi Tree Bookstore (metaphysical and New Age books), Fred Segal, Plush Home, and The Improv.
-Melrose Heights is also home to several high-end designer stores, such as Marc Jacobs, Diane von Fürstenberg, Carolina Herrera, Mulberry, Sergio Rossi, Alexander McQueen, Oscar de la Renta, BCBG Max Azria, Paul Smith, Temperley London, John Varvatos, Balenciaga, Diesel, Vivienne Westwood, Homa Bridal and Vera Wang.
+The Western End, popularly referred to as Melrose Heights, runs from La Cienega Blvd. to Fairfax Avenue and features a variety of upscale establishments, such as various hair salons and wellness spas (such as Elixir), The Bodhi Tree (metaphysical and New Age bookstore), Fred Segal, Plush Home and the comedy clubs The Improv and The Groundlings.
+Most famously the area is known for its high-end designer stores and boutiques, including Alexander McQueen, Balenciaga, BCBG Max Azria, Carolina Herrera, Diane von Fürstenberg, Diesel, Homa Bridal, John Varvatos, Marc Jacobs, Mulberry, Oscar de la Renta, Paul Smith, Sergio Rossi, Temperley London, Vera Wang and Vivienne Westwood, amongst others.